 After a while, my mum takes me to the headteacher about the ongoing bullying.
 He’s the same man who teaches my class.
 What response do you imagine we’d get from this experienced headteacher?
 It wasn’t the one we’d hoped for.
-You know what he said about the girl with the cruel words?
-“She is from a privileged background…” as if that’s ok!
+You know what he tells us about the girl with the cruel words?
+“Well, she is from a privileged background…” as if that’s ok!

 Fast forward to more recent times and I’m updating my career history on my LinkedIn profile when this message pops up from my old headteacher: “Well done Hayley!
 You’ve come a long way!”
 I immediately feel sick to my stomach.
 It’s like I’m taken back to being that frightened little girl desperate for kindness.
 And then I feel anger bubbling inside me.

 My headteacher threw mud at me.
-I’d like to extend the most generous interpretation of his behaviour and say he didn’t do this intentionally or understand the impact his words and decision to not intervene would have.
+I’d like to extend the most generous interpretation of his behaviour and say he didn’t do this intentionally or fully understand the impact his words and decision to not intervene would have.
 Even so, that mud stuck.
 I’m still scraping muddy messages from my skin today.

 As a wiser me, I realise the significance of the missed opportunity he had to send me a different message.
 It was not my nine-year-old self’s job to teach herself that she was worthy, good enough and of equal value to her peers, regardless of their status or hers.
 That was the job of the respected adults in her life.
 For these important life lessons left untaught, this became my job as an adult.
 This wisdom left unlearned would have kept me distressed, deep down in that dreadful hole.

 I believe this is the most incredible achievement for any adult.
 This is what should be celebrated.
 If you’re on this path too, please join us in the Quiet Community so we can all walk this path together with support and understanding.
 Become a member today (it’s free!)